userKN0/Freaky-Ascendant-FA/pull_request_template.md

 If you want the players to know about changes made in this PR, specify them using the template outside the comment (delete the <!---, check preview). keep it brief and informative.

 :cl: username here
-- add: Added
+- add: added
-- remove: Removed
+- remove: removed
-- tweak: Changed
+- tweak: changed
-- fix:
+- fix: fixed
 -->